[Essential for working adults!] Become a text communication master!

 The impression changes depending on the speed of the response

-Have you ever thought about the speed of your responses when communicating via text?
-Have you
+Have you ever considered the speed of your responses in text communication?
+Have

-ever received a message from someone, thought you'd reply later because you were busy, and then forgot?
+you ever received a message, thought "I'll reply later because I'm busy," and then forgotten?

 If you choose polite words, your Japanese will sound strange